clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 You can easily add ports to any shape, either pass ports definitions as an `option` in constructor or you
     are able to get/add/remove ports afterwards, using API defined on `joint.dia.Element`.
-One way or another you need to specify ports correctly, available settings is described in [Port interface ](#portinterface) section.
+One way or another you need to specify ports correctly, available settings is described in [Port configuration ](#portinterface) section.

 ##### Port API on `joint.dia.Element`